 Our mission and strategic aims guide our work and shape our future direction.
 They are:

 Changing lives by delivering excellent learning and horticultural therapy in an award-winning garden that’s open to all.

 We will help people to participate in, enjoy and learn about horticulture, and to gain new knowledge, skills and qualifications.

 We will enable increased well-being, confidence and independence for people who are vulnerable, disabled and/or experiencing mild-to-moderate mental health issues.

 Our courses are designed to reach three distinct groups: those not in education who want to re-engage with learning; those who want to gain specific professional skills and qualifications as way back into employment; and those who need therapeutic support to help address mental health issues or traumatic experiences.

-As an accredited City and Guilds training centre, Walworth Garden runs NVQ training and apprenticeships in horticulture for unemployed people.
+As an accredited City and Guilds training centre, Walworth Garden runs QCF training and traineeships in horticulture for unemployed people.
 Our aim is to build students’ confidence, motivation and self-esteem, and provide them with the skills and qualifications they need to re-enter the labour market.
 In addition, our Garden Services team manages around 20 gardening contracts across the borough.
 This programme of works enables our apprentices and students to get out and gain practical, hands-on experience in a professional contract environment, further enhancing their skills, knowledge and future employment prospects.